rjdkmr/gcMapExplorer/docs/about_gcmap_file.rst

 However, the size reduction is moderate in comparison with GZIP compression method.

 ..
 Warning::
-  |lzf| method is only avaiable through **Python h5py** module, and therefore, this file cannot be read by another programming language through standard library.
+  |lzf| method is only available through **Python h5py** module, and therefore, this file cannot be read by another programming language through standard library.
-  For portablity, use GZIP compression method, which is available in standard HDF5 library.
+  For portability, use GZIP compression method, which is available in standard HDF5 library.

 Portability and Readability